-From Big Data for US wind farms to automated and remote-controlled substations in Romania (and soon also in 5 Latin American countries), from fabric filters in Russia's thermoelectric plants to Italy's remote control devices for monitoring and analyzing household consumption.
+From Big Data for US wind farms to automated and remote-controlled substations in Romania and soon also in 5 Latin American countries, to devices for monitoring and analyzing household consumption in Italy.
 Technological innovation has entered almost forcefully into the entire energy supply chain, and the Enel Group's development in the various countries in which it operates extensively demonstrates how this transformation results into greater efficiency in energy generation, distribution and consumption.

 Environmental efficiency enhancement and new technologies are an essential combination in Enel's thermoelectric plant management.
 As many as 99 plants are installed in Europe and the Americas, whose competitiveness is based on domes built to protect the stored coal and cutting-edge systems for waste water reuse, fabric filters used to cut dust emissions and drones for internal boiler inspection.
 The search for an increasing economic and environmental sustainability for traditional generation plants is the basis for a path to efficiency that draws on the best practices applied by Enel across the world, while also – as in Italy's Futur-e project – involves a review of the Group's production assets.